canonical/ubuntu-cloud-docs/oci/index.rst

    .. grid-item-card:: :ref:`How-to guides <oci-how-to>`

-      **Step-by-step guides** - learn how to use the Ubuntu container image to achieve a goal, like :ref:`deploying a Pro container image to a Pro Kubernetes cluster
+      **Step-by-step guides** - learn how to use the Ubuntu container image to achieve specific goals, like :ref:`deploying a Pro container image to a Pro Kubernetes cluster
       <how-to-deploy-pro-container-on-pro-cluster>`.